 The purpose of this course is to examine the cultural factors affecting business, friendship, and family relationships in Italy.
 Issues to be explored include the implications of economic, political, religious, and social factors on Italian families as well as how the Italian family is changing today.

 For the HDFS in Italy program, you are required to take all three of the courses in the program.
 Please note the suffixes of these courses may change; they are assigned individually each summer to a course.
 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
-You may not take any courses overseas of a Pass/Fail basis.
-Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
-These courses will not be credited at Penn State.
+You may not take any courses overseas on a Pass/Fail basis.
 To learn how the courses on this program can work into your individual degree audit, meet with your academic adviser.

 Courses are taught by:

-Robyn Chotiner, adjunct faculty at Penn State Mont Alto and Penn State Fayette, is an independent educational consultant with an emphasis on early childhood curriculum and program administration as it relates to licensing and accreditation.
-She has been a part of the HDFS in Italy summer program for the past four years.
+Ms. Robyn Chotiner, adjunct faculty at Penn State Mont Alto and Penn State Fayette, is an independent educational consultant with an emphasis on early childhood curriculum and program administration as it relates to licensing and accreditation.
+She has been a part of the HDFS in Italy summer program for the past five years.
 She is interested in international cultures and practices as they relate to children and family traditions and is counting the days until she returns to Florence!

 Successful applicants will satisfy the pre-requisites established by the program.
 In order to be academically prepared for the 400-level HDFS coursework covered in the program, students should have previously taken: